 5. Catering International : Catered events of any size or type executed outside of the United States of America, either executed in a venue or area owned by an entity other than the catering company, or on the catering company’s own property.

-6. Product Innovation: Celebrating an innovative product that has helped solve a problem for the catering and events industry.
+6. For Suppliers: Product Innovation: Celebrating an innovative product that has helped solve a problem for the catering and events industry.
 Examples include, but are not limited to, new sanitary and hygienic products, unique packaging, time saving products, and products that can be customized or personalized.

 7. Use of Space: Celebrating creativity employed within unique spaces.
 This award will recognize a company that was able to “think outside the space” when adhering to social distancing restrictions, reworking a problematic or uniquely shaped or sized space, or implementing unique floor plans.